joncarlmatthews/handmade/README.md

 # "Handmade Hero"

 Low level game programming in C flavoured C++.
+No frameworks or libraries.
+Everything written from scratch.

 ## Current Progress